 Answer – Hazards of working in glass bangle industries are following-

-- The working near the furnaces with high temperature leaves bad effect on the health of the labour.
+- The working near the furnaces with high temperature leaves a bad effect on the health of the Labour.

 Question 10. “she still has bangles on her wrist, but no light in her eyes”.
 What does anees jung imply by this statement?

 Answer – By the statement, Anees Jung implies that the vicious circle of social customs and society have killed the capacity of the bangle makers to take initiative.

 Question 11.
 What happens when the bangle makers in Firozabad try to get organised for their rights?